-Having a sand monitoring system like the ClampOn Particle Monitor can help keep sand production under control by providing the ability to quantify and set alarm strategies that will allow the operator to take the necessary steps to operate the gas wells in a safe and optimized manner.
+Having a sand monitoring system like the ClampOn Particle Monitor, can help keep sand production under control by providing the ability to quantify and set alarm strategies.
+This will allow the operator to take the necessary steps to operate the gas wells in a safe and optimized manner.

 ClampOn has successfully worked with multiple gas storage facilities in Europe and in the western region of North America.
 Typical production season starts around September/October and ends around March/April.

 Almost all the sand produced through the production cycle will happen during the middle and end period due to the higher flow velocities.
 Having a sand management strategy for these critical periods is essential.
 Below, are a couple of examples that highlight why customers use our equipment:

 ClampOn provided Particle Monitors to monitor downhole integrity at a gas storage facility located in the Pacific Northwest region of North America.
 Based on the day to day demand, this facility had to increase retrieval rates to peak levels in order to meet their client’s demand.
 This made sand production more likely to occur and cause damage to their compressors.

 “We are using this equipment to assist in the monitoring of downhole integrity.
 In the event one of our completions fails, the well will produce a substantial volume (cubic meters) of sand in a relatively short amount of time, and generally at our peak rates.
 The sooner we can address and shut-in wells with failed completions, the easier it is to repair the well and the less likely we are to ingest the sand in any of our compressors.”
 “So far we’ve been very impressed with the ClampOn units and consider them truly indispensable in our daily operations.”– anonymous gas storage facility